Gender expression

-Gender expression (or gender presentation) is a person's behavior, mannerisms, interests, and appearance that are associated with gender in a particular cultural context, typically understood in terms of masculinity and femininity.
-Gender expression is an external display of one's gender identity, through aspects such as clothing, hairstyles, voice, makeup, body language, and behavior.

-A person's gender expression may align with traditional gender roles or may be gender nonconforming, incorporating both masculine and feminine traits or neither.
-It may or may not reflect their gender identity or sex assigned at birth.
-Gender expression is influenced by sociocultural norms and is distinct from both gender identity and sexual orientation.
+Gender expression or gender presentation is a person's behavior, mannerisms, and appearance that are socially associated with gender, namely femininity or masculinity.
+Gender expression can also be defined as the external manifestation of one's gender identity through behavior, clothing, hairstyles, voice, or body characteristics.
+Typically, a person's gender expression is thought of in terms of masculinity and femininity, but an individual's gender expression may incorporate both feminine and masculine traits, or neither.
+A person's gender expression may or may not match their assigned sex at birth.
+This includes gender roles, and accordingly relies on cultural stereotypes about gender.
+It is distinct from gender identity.